Margaret Nagle: Career

-Nagle's very first film script, Warm Springs about FDR's dealing with polio was a critical success for HBO.
-It won the Emmy for Best Movie in 2006.
+Nagle's first film script, Warm Springs, about FDR's dealing with polio, won the Emmy for Best Movie in 2006.
 It was also nominated for Best Television Movie by the Golden Globes.
 Nagle won the 2007 WGA Award for Best Screenplay of a Movie Made for Television for Warm Springs and was nominated for the Pen Award for Best Screenplay of a Television Movie as well as the 2007 Humanitas Prize.

 Nagle wrote two episodes for Season One of HBO's Boardwalk Empire: "Broadway Limited" and "Anastasia".
 She was a supervising producer on season one and season two of the show.
 Boardwalk Empire Season One won Best TV Series at the Golden Globes in 2010.
 Her other work includes the Lifetime show Side Order of Life in 2007, for which she won a special award from The Academy of Television Arts and Sciences.
-She wrote a CBS 2009 television pilot, The Eastmans, a medical show centered around a complicated family of doctors.

-Nagle wrote the 2014 pilot for American television of The Red Band Society for Fox with Amblin TV based on the Catalan TV series of the same name (Polseres vermelles).
-Her script for The Goree Girls, about the first all-female country western band that was started in a Texas prison, was produced in 2015 by Bron, Kristin Hahn and Jennifer Aniston.
+Nagle wrote the 2014 pilot for American television of Red Band Society for Fox with Amblin TV based on the Catalan TV series of the same name (Polseres vermelles).

-Nagle is currently writing a script for Maven Pictures about the life of Clementine Churchill.
-She is also developing a series of Tom Wolfe's classic book, "Bonfire of the Vanities" with Chuck Lorre and Warner Brothers TV.

 Personal

-Nagle's paternal descent is Irish.
-Nagle is named after her great aunt, modern dance pioneer Margaret Newell H'Doubler.
-Nagle, who has a brother with a brain injury from a car accident, is actively involved in furthering rights and visibility for people with disabilities and is on the board of United Cerebral Palsy of Southern California.
-Nagle recently received the Media Access Award from the Writers Guild of America for through her work "doubling the number" of people on network TV with disabilities.
-Her acceptance speech at the 9 am award show was a highlight.
+Nagle is named after her great-aunt, modern dance pioneer Margaret Newell H'Doubler.
+Nagle, who has a brother with a brain injury from a car accident, is involved in furthering rights and visibility for people with disabilities and is on the board of United Cerebral Palsy of Southern California.
+Nagle received the Media Access Award from the Writers Guild of America for through her work "doubling the number" of people on network TV with disabilities.